comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 bash frame1.sh "Backup was successfully"

 ```
+[Fig][The above script shows the algorithms for the backup function]

+The following steps summarize the algorithms to backup the data in the Car Rental App:
+1. Check the existance and number of arguments.
+If not equal to 1 then print "message", exit, else :
+   1. cope the Car Rental App into a destination input by the user
+   2. change the name to one that specifies the day of the backup
+   3. show the results

 Problems and solutions
 --------------------
 The first backup script as the installation script also had the option of the letting the user input the location.
 This was changed by setting the desktop as the default location for the same reason as of the installation script.